antononcube/Raku-WWW-OpenAI/README.md

 ```
 # [{finish_reason => stop, index => 0, logprobs => (Any), text =>
 #
-# Roger Rabbit is a fictional character created by Gary K. Wolf for the novel Who Censored Roger Rabbit?
-He does not exist in real life.}]
+# The character Roger Rabbit does not exist in real life.
+He was created for the 1988 film Who Framed Roger Rabbit and subsequent related works.}]
 ```

 Another one using Bulgarian: